-On the default day, if LME Clear is due to take delivery of a warrant, in respect of an existing long position of the defaulting member then the required cash will need to be paid up front and the warrants received later in the day.
-LME Clear may decide to deliver back the warrant, on the following day and receive cash, therefore shortening the liquidity impact, including for positions in client accounts that may be subject to porting.
+On the default day, if LME Clear is due to take delivery of a warrant (or gold/silver), in respect of an existing long position of the defaulting member then the required cash will need to be paid up front and the warrants received later in the day.
+LME Clear may decide to deliver back the warrant (or gold/silver), on the following day and receive cash, therefore shortening the liquidity impact, including for positions in client accounts that may be subject to porting.
 LME Clear captures the cash requirement to cover deliveries within its liquidity stress testing and liquidity portfolio management.